 - Consumers have the right of appeal against decisions.

-- All clients have the right to have their fees and/or contributions reviewed, at any time while they are receiving services.
+- All consumers have the right to have their fees and/or contributions reviewed, at any time while they are receiving services.

-- AccessCare’s mechanism for review of client fees/ contributions is dealt with in line with the expectations of the funding body supporting the services involved.
+- AccessCare’s mechanism for review of client fees/ contributions is dealt with in line with the expectations of the relevant funding body.

-- Accesscare has chosen not to implement the Commonwealth Basic Daily fee for consumers on a HCP.
+- AccessCare does not implement the Commonwealth Basic Daily fee for consumers on a HCP.

-- Centrelink will assess consumers on a HCP and consumers may be asked to pay an Income Tested Fee (ITF).
+- Centrelink assesses all consumers on a HCP and depending on their circumstances consumers may be asked to pay an Income Tested Fee (ITF).
 The consumers’ income is reviewed by Centrelink each March and September and the ITF adjusted accordingly.

 - Aged Care Advisers can assist consumers on a HCP to apply for Financial Hardship Assistance if consumers believe they will face financial hardship in paying their assessed ITF.